Skip to content

 TheCScience

-Flynn’s Classifications – Michael J. Flynn is an American Professor emeritus at Stanford University.
-He classifies computer architecture into four categories to enhance the computational speed of computer.
+Flynn’s Classifications – Michael J. Flynn is an American Professor Emeritus at Stanford University.
+He classifies computer architecture into four categories to enhance the computational speed of the computer.

-The four classification defined by Flynn are based upon the number of concurrent instruction (or control) and data streams available in the architecture.
+The four classifications defined by Flynn are based upon the number of concurrent instruction (or control) and data streams available in the architecture.

 Flynn’s Classifications